 Bring the sherry to a boil in a small saucepan, and then transfer to a bowl adding the sugar and soy sauce.
 Stir until the sugar has dissolved.

-Combine the chickpeas, sesame oil, remaining sherry mixture, and green beans in a large bowl.
+In a large bowl, combine the chickpeas, sesame oil, remaining sherry mixture, and green beans.
 Toss to combine.
 Serve immediately.